YazidEl7/Info_Project/README.md

 - Still needs to be tested in restricting Environments (I tested it in a windows 10 PC with a standard user and it worked, but l8r when we pull logs too we'll have to test it again)
 - Getting ip from client doesn't always get the right interface ip.

- *Note* : Before utilization, change IP adress on client, port number if you want and create your own admin user on Django.
+ *Note* : Before utilization, port number if you want and create your own admin user on Django.

 ## 1st part: